The Amazing Hypoallergenic Zinc Jewelry – 10 Best Zinc Alloy Jewelry for sensitive skin

 What is a zinc alloy?

-Zinc alloy is the alloying of zinc with other elements or metals for form a more superior metal than zinc, examples include brass, nickel silver.
+Zinc alloy is the alloying of zinc with other elements or metals to form a more superior metal than zinc; examples include brass, nickel silver.

 What are the kinds of zinc alloy?